 Travel Insurance for South America:

 *Remember before you set off on your trip - get yourself some rocking insurance!
 I LOVE World Nomads.
 They are a great choice for backpackers, super affordable, easy to understand and great customer service.
-Below is one of those affiliate links I spoke about above.
-Grab your insurance through there and we will keep bring you awesome content ;)
+But if you are unsure, check out this article by Consumers Advocate.
+After 200 hours of research, they have put together an indepth article on lots of different insurance providers - super helpful when you are working out what is right for you.

 1).
 The Ultimate Backpack For Backpacking: